catuhana/revite-lastfm/README.md

 2. Enter to cloned directory
 3. Run `deno task bundle`
    - To have your username and api-key included, `--lastfm-username` and `--lastfm-apikey` can be used.
-Bundle plugin will log warnings if they're not entered.
+Bundle script will log warnings if they're not entered.

 ## Using the Plugin